Jakob Sturm

 Supervision of Theses

-(M = master thesis; B = bachelor thesis) (TUM = Internal TUM thesis; BMW = external thesis, linked to a thesis position at BMW)
+(M = master thesis; B = bachelor thesis; P = student project) (TUM = Internal TUM thesis; BMW = external thesis, linked to a thesis position at BMW)

 Open Topics